 The same ear that hears Brown's chimes summoning students to class can also hear on campus the strains of Gospel at Imani Jubilee, the chant of Hindu blessing, the stillness of Quaker meeting and Zen meditation, the dazzling discourse of Thursday Suppers, and the Multifaith Council, mugs clinking at OXFAM’s Hour Glass Cafe, the prayers of Christian fellowship, “Shabbat Shalom” at Hillel’s door, Jumuah prayer at the Muslim Student Center, the support of the Bereavement Group, the midnight conversations at Interfaith House, the lyrics of inclusion from a Call to Worship—a lively group of progressive Protestants.

 We truly look forward to knowing you, to sharing life’s joys and struggles, and, of course, to helping with directions through Brown’s labyrinth—whether to locate great coffee or any other worthy destination.
 Along the way do stop in and introduce yourself at the Office of the Chaplains and Religious Life.
-Our offices are located on the fourth floor of the J. Walter Wilson Building.
+Our offices are located on the fourth floor of the Page-Robinson Hall.

 The Reverend Janet Cooper Nelson,

 Chaplain of the University